ethereum/ethereum-org-website/src/content/glossary/index.md

 ### signing {#signing}

-Demonstrating that some data originated from a certain person by encoding it using a private key.
+Demonstrating that a transaction originated from a specific person by encoding it using a private key.

 ### singleton {#singleton}